-First, we will give a brief explanation of how banks generate their revenues and account for profit.
-Then explain the need for a robust FTP methodology as banks evolve and their balance sheets become more complex.
+First, we will explain how banks generate their revenues and account for profit.
+Then we will assess the need for a robust FTP methodology as banks evolve and their balance sheets become more complex.

-In order to describe the methodology, we will focus on three risks: liquidity, credit and market.
+We will focus on three risks: liquidity, credit and market.
 We will then describe a general process of a bank extending a loan to a corporate and how to allocate the risks across business units.